Reflections from a #PandemicPrincipal

 Since the pandemic began, many spoke out for educators feeling COVID fatigue or compassion fatigue.
 In her opinion piece entitled, “Compassion Fatigue Is Overwhelming Educators During the Pandemic” published by Education Week, Shayla Ewing called for school and district leaders to create a compassionate environment for teachers dealing with so much, which I completely support.
 I also believe that school leaders need support from one another so that we can continue to be a source of emotional strength for our staff and students.
 Once again, I turned to social media to reach out to other administrators to see what they were doing, and I have made many friends who have given me encouragement and support.

-Our entire administrative team walked the neighborhood stores, posting a QR Code so that our families will be able to get the information on their smartphones.
+posting a QR Code so that our families will be able to get the information on their smartphones.

 Stay the course by staying positive